manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

   count += day_count[12] * (day_count[12] - 1) / 2;
 ```

 Boom done.
 Except... is there a better way to do it?
 This way I have two loops, plus some tricky mathy stuff.
-Well ... yes! there is better algorithm in every conceivable way: more direct and more efficient.
+Well ... yes! there is a better algorithm in every conceivable way: more direct and more efficient.

 ```c
 int count_completed_days( int list[], int length ) {